sapienphp/sapien/docs/request/globals.md

 $searchTerm = $request->query['q'] ?? '';
 ```

+## JSON Decoding

+The `$_POST` superglobal is populated only when PHP can decode the content
+body as `application/x-www-form-urlencoded`.
+However, it is often the case
+that content bodies are JSON encoded instead.

+Thus, as a convenience, if the _Request_ `content-type` is `application/json`,
+then `$request->input` will be an array computed by applying `json_decode()` to
+the content body.

 ## Custom Values

 You can provide alternative or custom values via the `$globals` constructor